Innkeepers Steve and Dave’s 2025 Provincetown Dining Guide

 Mayflower Café – Old-world Cape tradition.
 The type of place with paper placemats featuring a map of Cape Cod and lots of wood paneling.
 Traditional fried seafood and Portuguese specialties.
 Very reasonable prices.
 Often a line to get a table.

 Mews – There are two levels, each with a different atmosphere.
 The upper, Bistro level, is our favorite.
 This has a more lively energy and is where the bar is located.
 There is bar seating as well as table seating with windows overlooking the beach and bay.
 The lower level is more sedate and features glass doors looking right out at the beach.
 Both levels feature the same great menu featuring Continental and some ethnic specialties.
 The Mews is probably our favorite restaurant in Ptown for delicious food, flawless service and warm atmosphere.
 Reservations are essential.
+UPDATE – The Mews has embarked on an extensive renovation of their space and is currently closed.
+They anticipate reopening in June.

 Mezze – In the space that Yolqueria occupies for breakfast and brunch.
 Dinner specializing in Mediterranean small plates and craft cocktails.
 Charming spot with indoor and outdoor dining and delicious food.